kubernetes/enhancements/keps/sig-scheduling/5729-resourceclaim-support-for-workloads/README.md

 -->

-This enhancement describes additions to the [Workload API][KEP-4671] and [PodGroup API][KEP-5832] which make it possible associate those ResourceClaims and ResourceClaimTemplates with those objects to better facilitate sharing DRA resources between the Pods they contain.
+This enhancement describes additions to the [Workload API][KEP-4671] and [PodGroup API][KEP-5832] which make it possible to associate ResourceClaims and ResourceClaimTemplates with those objects to better facilitate sharing DRA resources between the Pods they contain.